 - Excellent durability to avoid the loss of frequent replacement（With edging and perforation, can be...

 Ez4garden has made a great dedicated olive harvesting net catcher to help you a lot when harvesting olives.
 The net has solid and firm characteristics and is also resistant to temperature (warm & cold) and UV rays.
 All that increases the net’s life, so you don’t have to buy a new one every year.

 It’s made of lightweight material (HDPE), making it easy to place around the olive trees and making it easier to empty the net once you harvest the tree.

 Edges are reinforced with additional seams, and on each corner, there’s a hole that you can use to tie the net to a tree or anything else.
 This helps a lot on hilly orchards when you want to prevent olives from rolling down the hill.

 2. Harvest Green Shade With Grommets

-Another great dedicated harvesting net comes from brand Harvest.
+Another great dedicated harvesting net comes from the brand Harvest.
 It’s made of high-density polyethylene, which ensures the longevity and durability of the net.

 Every 2 feet, there’s a metal grommet, which makes it easy for you to tie the net to surrounding trees or any other objects.